INKEY$ and his 8 legs

 conjures up images of a friendly octopus with his arms

 all over your buttons catching the ones you press.
-Well, legs actually, because
+Legs actually, because only

 Ah.. memories!